(Activities in course forum, February 13-19, 2016)

 Founder and principal instructor: Thanh V. Huynh, M.D.

-This course is designed for people new to this practice, with the aim of introducing principal aspects of the traditional Mindfulness Meditation.
-However, some experienced practitioners -including MBSR instructors/teachers- find it helpful in reviewing and clarifying many aspects of the mindfulness practice.
+This course is designed for people new to this practice, with the aim of introducing principal aspects of the traditional Mindfulness Meditation (vipassana/insight meditation) in a secular way.
+However, some experienced practitioners (including MBSR instructors/teachers) find it helpful in reviewing and clarifying some aspects of the mindfulness practice, particularly the Four Foundations of Mindfulness.

-(Please also read other topics in the Navigation menu near the top left of the page)
+(Please also read other topics in the Navigation menu near the top left of the page, at least "Introduction to Mindfulness".)

-Up to now, most programs have taught mindfulness meditation in a setting that is paid and face-to-face.
-This approach limits the number of people who can take advantage of this training.
+Up to recently, most programs have taught mindfulness meditation in a setting that is paid and face-to-face.

-This online course is designed to make this practice available to many people who find it impractical or impossible to attend regularly scheduled courses outside of their home.
-This online course would take less time than required for most people just to commute to a formal class.
+This online course is designed to make this practice available to many people who find it impractical to attend regularly scheduled courses outside of their home.
+It would take less time than required for most people just to commute to those classes.
 All one needs is twenty to forty minutes a day (less in week 1) for the formal practice and to be mindful during other routine activities.

 Mindfulness Meditation and related practices.